Ywxig/snake-web/snake-web/readMe.md

-# First version
+# Welcom in Snake-Web

-this version is very very bad! bucos this version Demo version of snake-web lang
+This is my HTML

 ### <big> do not judge strictly plz </big>